percona/k8spxc-docs/docs/debug-logs.md

 In the following examples we will access containers of the `cluster1-pxc-0` Pod.

-* Just check logs of the `pxc` container:
+* Check logs of the `pxc` container:

     ``` {.bash data-prompt="$" }
     $ kubectl logs cluster1-pxc-0 -c pxc
     ```

 * Check logs of the `pmm-client` container:

     ``` {.bash data-prompt="$" }
     $ kubectl logs cluster1-pxc-0 -c pmm-client
     ```

 * Filter logs of the `pxc` container which are not older than 600 seconds:

     ``` {.bash data-prompt="$" }
     $ kubectl logs cluster1-pxc-0 -c pxc --since=600s
     ```

 * Check logs of a previous instantiation of the `pxc` container, if any:

     ``` {.bash data-prompt="$" }
     $ kubectl logs cluster1-pxc-0 -c pxc --previous